2400/git-lab/README.md

     ```sh
     git --version
     ```
-    Record the output of the command in your answer sheet (Q1).
+    Record the output of the command as your answer to **Question 1**.

+2. Git needs to know your information (name and email).
+Issue the commands:

+    ```sh
+    git config --global user.name "Your name"
+    git config --global user.email "Your email"
+    ```
+    You can verify the changes by issuing the command:

+    ```sh
+    git config --list
+    ```

-2. Git includes a comprehensive help system.
+3. Git includes a comprehensive help system.
 You can invoke command help by issuing the following command

     ```sh
     git <command> --help